nextgis/docs_ngweb/source/look.rst

    Data export available in the Features panel

+The categories of users you can select to have access to "Save as" action:

+- administrators

-The Data Export function can be seen either only by administrators or by users with the right to:
+or users with the permission to:

 - Read data
 - Modify data